 Nationwide offers customized pricing for its insurance products depending on the needs of the business.
 If you get a quote from Nationwide, you can compare it to estimates from other providers.
 For example, business owner’s policies (BOPs) can range from $500 to $3,500, depending on factors like your industry, business size, and value of your property.

 Nationwide’s website states that it provides lower premium costs through discounts for car owners, such as with Multi-Policy and SmartRide; farmers with Farm Bureau; students with the Good Student Discount; and those who have been using Nationwide for at least three years.
 It also provides business owners with multiple ways to pay their premiums: online—with or without logging into the site—plus via phone, text, or mail.

 Nationwide Alternatives 2020

-Delivery and transportation businesses that require affordable commercial auto insurance
+Delivery and transportation businesses requiring affordable commercial auto insurance

-While Nationwide is one of the many insurance providers that offer primary policies that business owners need like general liability, workers’ compensation, professional liability, and commercial auto.
-What sets it apart from the rest are the standalone policies that it offers, which include commercial crime, inland marine, and builders’ risk.
-Below is a list of Nationwide’s features.
+While Nationwide is one of the many insurance providers that offer primary policies that business owners need like general liability, workers’ compensation, professional liability, and commercial auto, what sets it apart from the rest are its standalone policies.
+These include commercial crime, inland marine, and builders’ risk.
+Below is a list of other features Nationwide offers.

 Nationwide Mobile App